computations/phylourny/docs/readme.md

 Benchmarks will be built if the flag `PHYLOURNY_BUILD_BENCH` is set on, which it is by default.
 To disable building the benchmark suite, set `PHYLOURNY_BUILD_BENCH` to `OFF`.

+# Examples

+There are example datasets in the `experiments` directory.
+These are a good place to start if you want to stary using the tool.